ortus-docs/coldbox-docs/digging-deeper/interceptors/interceptor-asynchronicity/async-listeners-with-join.md

 );
 ```

-> **Caution** Please remember that you are also sharing state between interceptors via the `event` and `interceptData`, so make sure you either lock or are careful in asynchronous land.
+> **Caution** Please remember that you are also sharing state between interceptors via the `event` and `data`, so make sure you either lock or are careful in asynchronous land.

 ## Configuration Arguments